gurugio/lowlevelprogramming-university/README.md

 ### <a name="Assembly"></a>Assembly

 Choose one between x86 or ARM.
 No need to know both.
 It doesn't matter to know assembly language.
 The essential thing is understanding the internals of a CPU and computer.
 So you don't need to practice the assembly of the latest CPU.
-Select 8086 or Corex-M.
+Select 8086 or Cortex-M.

 * [8086 assembly programming with emu8086](https://github.com/gurugio/book_assembly_8086)
   * basic concepts of CPU and computer architecture